On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Construction of line bundles

-Take an increasing cofinal sequence $w_n\in W$ (i.e., $w_1< w_2< w_3 <\cdots$ and for any $w\in W$ there exists a $w_n$ such that $w\leq w_n$).
-Take a filtration $(G_n)_{n \geq 0}$ of $G$ by finite dimensional irreducible subvarieties compatible with its ind-variety structure (cf. \cite[above Lemma 2.3]{R:KM1}).
+Take an increasing cofinal sequence~$w_n\in W$ (i.e., $\bar{w}_1< \bar{w}_2< w_3 <\cdots$ and for any~$w\in W$ there exists a $w_n$ such that~$w\leq w_n$).
+Take a filtration $(G_n)_{n \geq 0}$ of~$G$ by finite-dimensional irreducible subvarieties compatible with its ind-variety structure (cf. \cite[above Lemma~2.3]{R:KM1}).
 Now, define the increasing filtration

 Then,